Ear infections are pretty common among children—however, no age matters for ear infections.

 Most of the time, the hearing loss caused by a middle ear infection is temporary.
 When the fluid in the middle ear drains away, it doesn’t stop sound vibrations from being sent through the body.

 However, this fluid can stay there for a long time, and it can usually take about 48 to 72 hours for the slight infections to go away.
 Although, the middle ear fluid may stay there for as long as three months, and during this time, you may not be able to hear well.
-So, your audiologists might suggest you use hearing aids until this fluid goes away.
+In order to prevent further damage, your audiologists will advise using the best otc hearing aids.

 It can be very painful and unpleasant when you get an ear infection.
 If you face any such issues, you can be sure that it may cause an ear infection.
 Below are some of the significant symptoms of middle ear infection: